 Potential Compensation in New York Premises Liability Cases

-When you include the pain from your injuries, the cost of medical treatment, lost income, and other costs associated with a laceration or puncture wound, your losses can add up quickly.
+Your losses can add up quickly when you include the pain from your injuries, the cost of medical treatment, lost income, and other costs associated with a laceration or puncture wound.
 By filing a personal injury lawsuit against a negligent property owner, you may be able to recover compensation for:

 - Your medical bills, including the cost of future care you may need